James Madison University

 geoarchaeology, historical ecology, Native American cultures, Appalachians, human-environment interactions, citizen science, climate change, GISView Carole's CV

-Carole Nash has 40 years of experience in the archaeology of the Middle Atlantic region and is a specialist in the archaeology of the Appalachians.
+Carole Nash has 41 years of experience in the archaeology of the Middle Atlantic region and is a specialist in the archaeology of the Appalachians.
 Her main research interests are the long-term environmental and cultural history of the Piedmont, Blue Ridge and Shenandoah Valley.
-She has taught at James Madison University for 31 years she is currently Associate Professor in the Department of Integrated Science and Technology and the Oliver Senior Endowed Professor in the College of Integrated Science and Technology.
-She is the author of over 175 technical reports, scholarly papers, and publications, including Foundations of Archaeology in the Middle Atlantic (Routledge 2018).
+She has taught at James Madison University for 33 years she is currently Associate Professor in the School of Integrated Sciences and the Director of Diversity, Equity, and Inclusion for the College of Integrated Science and Engineering.
+She is the author of over 175 technical reports, scholarly papers, and publications, including co-editor of Foundations of Archaeology in the Middle Atlantic (Routledge 2018).
 She has directed archaeological research in Shenandoah National Park (SNP) as Consulting Archaeologist since 1999 and Wintergreen since 2003.
-She just completed four years as the President of the Archeological Society of Virginia and has served as President of the Middle Atlantic Archaeological Conference and the Council of Virginia Archaeologists.
-She is founding member of the Chesapeake Bay Archaeological Consortium and the Virginia Archaeology Charitable Trust and is involved in several projects that merge archaeological evidence with historical cartography and remote sensing to understand the impacts of sea level rise on heritage resources and contemporary communities.
-She is an appointed member to the Society for American Archaeology’s international committee on Climate Change Strategies and Archaeological Resources Committee.
+She served as President of the Archeological Society of Virginia, President of the Middle Atlantic Archaeological Conference and President of the Council of Virginia Archaeologists.
+She is founding member of the Virginia Archaeology Charitable Trust and is involved in several projects that merge archaeological evidence with historical cartography and remote sensing to understand the impacts of sea level rise on heritage resources and contemporary communities.
+She is co-chair of the Society for American Archaeology’s international committee on Climate Change Strategies and Archaeological Resources Committee.
 A practitioner of citizen science, Carole co-directs the Archaeological Technician Certification program for the Archeological Society of Virginia and the Department of Historic Resources.
+She is president of a new non-profit, Mountain Valley Archaeology.

 Catholic University of America, Ph.D., Anthropology, 2009